sporto/awesome-elm/README.md

 * [Learning FP the hard way](https://gist.github.com/ohanhi/0d3d83cf3f0d7bbea9db) - Experiences on the Elm language.
 * [Introduction to Rx](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) - The introduction to Reactive Programming you've been missing.
 * [Elm for Web Developers](https://github.com/eeue56/elm-for-web-developers) - A collection of notes for web developers looking into moving to Elm.
+* [Introducing Elm to JS Web Apps](http://tech.noredink.com/post/126978281075/walkthrough-introducing-elm-to-a-js-web-app) - An article explaining how to get started with Elm by integrating it with your exisiting Javascript framework

 **[:arrow_up: back to top](#table-of-contents)**